go-acme/lego/README.md

   log.Fatal(err)
 }

-// We specify an httpPort of 5002 and an tlsPort of 5001 because we aren't running as
+// We specify an http port of 5002 and an tls port of 5001 on all interfaces because we aren't running as
 // root and can't bind a listener to port 80 and 443
 // (used later when we attempt to pass challenges).
-// Keep in mind that we still need to proxy challenge traffic to port 5002 and 5001. client.SetHTTPPort("5002") client.SetTLSPort("5001")
+// Keep in mind that we still need to proxy challenge traffic to port 5002 and 5001. client.SetHTTPAddress(":5002") client.SetTLSAddress(":5001")

 // New users will need to register; be sure to save it reg, err := client.Register()